Last updated: 2 April 2020

 It was never going to be an easy feat, was it?
-To create a list of the most inspiring leaders, oh, and then dwindle this list down to a mere 10.
+To create a list of the most inspiring leaders who have redefined leadership, oh, and then dwindle this list down to a mere 10.

 Seriously, where do you even start?